 I prefer emails over phone calls as I can write way better than I can talk, also with emails it’s much easier to keep track of your conversation.
-But one thing that emails lack over phone calls is that there is no way to confirm if the recipient receives the email, or was it lost on in the heaps of emails that was already there in their inbox.
+But one thing that emails lack over phone calls is that there is no way to confirm if the recipient receives the email, or was it lost on in the heaps of emails that were already there in their inbox.

 Enter MailTag, a new email tracking service, to see if and when your email was read, and if the recipient clicks the links you put in your email.
 But how is MailTag different from the plethora of email tracking services that are already out there?
 Well, let’s find out.

 1. Install MailTag on your Web Browser (Chrome )